 Pharmacy temporarily has lost an aggressive merchant, but considering where he is, and what he's doing, for the time being it is America's gain, and pharmacy may be proud.

 In some battle area today, Bakker is showing the Axis what we mean.

+Neil Bakker, Pharmacist, now Captain of a Bomber Squadron

 AMERICAN DRUGGIST

-Pharmacist-Captain of a Bomber Squadron.
-American Druggist 1943 (Feb) 107:52

-Neil Bakker, Pharmacist, now

-Captain of a Bomber Squadron

 Major Neal Edward Bakker (Service # O-421588), son of Lusk and Elea Bakker, was born on